Spondylosis Disability

 Step 3: Pull Together Key Medical Documents That Support Your Spondylosis Disability Claim

-• Spinal scans taken within the past 12 months (i.e., x-rays, MRIs, CT scans, etc.)
+• Spinal scans taken within the past 12 months (i.e., x-rays, MRIs, CT scans, etc.).

-• Lab tests, including recent bloodwork
+• Lab tests, including recent blood work.

-• Hospitalization or surgery dates, along with detailed receipts from those procedures
+• Hospitalization or surgery dates, along with detailed receipts from those procedures.

-• Physical therapy dates within the past year, if applicable
+• Physical therapy dates within the past year, if applicable.

-• Detailed treatment notes from your doctor showing how often you receive treatment for your spondylosis symptoms and how well you respond
+• Detailed treatment notes from your doctor showing how often you receive treatment for your spondylosis symptoms and how well you respond.

 You should also keep a symptom diary for at least 30 days tracking how spondylosis affects your daily life.
-Basically, the SSA wants to know how much your spondylosis limits your ability to work.
+Basically, the SSA wants to know how much your health limits your ability to work.
 If you can show you struggle with basic daily living tasks, that may help prove your case.
-For example: Can you do laundry, clean your home or pick up groceries by yourself?
-If you drop a pencil on the floor, can you pick it back up again?
-Can you stand up and walk across the room without help?
-If not, then you likely do qualify for disability benefits.

-Ready to see if you may qualify?
-Click the button below to start your free online benefits evaluation now!
+Ready to see if you may qualify for free expert claim help by phone?
+Click the button below to start your free online benefits quiz now:

 Get Your Free Benefits Evaluation